 With a Medicare Advantage Plan, you may have coverage for things Original Medicare doesn't cover, like fitness programs (gym memberships or discounts) and some vision, hearing, and dental services (like routine checkups or cleanings).
-Plans also have a yearly limit on your out-of-pocket costs for all Part A- and Part B-covered services.
-Once you reach this limit, you'll pay nothing for Part A- and Part B-covered services.
+Plans also have a yearly limit on your out-of-pocket costs for all Part A and Part B services.
+Once you reach this limit, you'll pay nothing for services Part A and Part B cover.